Agnes Mariam de la Croix

-Mother Superior Agnes Mariam de la Croix (born 1952), also known as Mother Agnes, is a Lebanese Christian nun.
-She is mother superior of the monastery of St James the Mutilated in Syria, a Melkite Greek Catholic monastery in the town of Qara in the Homs diocese.
+Mother Superior Agnes Mariam of the Cross (born 1952), also known as Mother Agnes, is a Lebanese Christian nun.
+She is mother superior of the Monastery of St. James the Mutilated in Syria, a Melkite Greek Catholic monastery in the town of Qara in the Homs diocese.
 She is outspoken in regard to the Syrian Civil War and, according to Foreign Policy is "one of the most prolific defenders of the" government of Bashar al-Assad.

 Early life

 Born Marie Fadia Laham in Beirut, Lebanon, her Palestinian father had fled Nazareth at the time Israel was created in 1948 while her mother was Lebanese.
-After her education by French nuns, she became a hippie for 2 and a half years while travelling in Europe, India and Nepal.
+After her education by French nuns, she became a hippie for 2 and a half years while travelling in Europe, India and Nepal. (“Lebanese marijuana is the best in the world,” she said.)
 While travelling she felt called by God.
-She then became a nun in the Carmelite order in 1971, and worked to help displaced families from the Lebanon civil war.
+She then became a nun in the Carmelite order in 1971.
+She said worked to help displaced families from the Lebanon civil war.

-De la Croix gained the consent of the religious authorities to work with the Melkite Greek Catholic Church in 1992, and moved to Syria about two years later with the objective of restoring a monastery.
+De la Croix gained the consent of the religious authorities to work with the Melkite Greek Catholic Church in 1992, and moved to Syria about two years later with the objective of establishing a monastic foundation and restoring a monastery.
 Mother Agnes said at an event in San Francisco during her American tour in 2013: "I used to hate Syrians who came to Lebanon to bomb us every day" during the country's civil war, but "then the Lord called me to Syria to a blessed adventure to restore an ancient monastery that was in ruins" and she underwent a "conversion" after which she "learned never to hate anyone".